colearendt/tidyjson/revdep/problems.md

 checking re-building of vignette outputs ...
 WARNING Error in re-building vignettes:
   ...
-Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-  Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
-Falling back to R Markdown v1.
-Quitting from lines 72-74 (lifeExpectancy.Rmd)
+Quitting from lines 135-150 (lifeExpectancy.Rmd)
-Error: processing vignette 'lifeExpectancy.Rmd' failed with diagnostics: there is no package called 'webshot'
+Error: processing vignette 'lifeExpectancy.Rmd' failed with diagnostics:
-Execution halted
+Faceting variables must have at least one value Execution halted

 ```